nkoda/Work-Sample_Data-Engineer/README.md

 docker-compose up --build
 ```

 3. Access the Airflow web interface at http://localhost:8080 and enable the `data_pipeline` DAG.
-The login credentials are is `admin` for both the username and password.
+The login credentials is the string "admin" for both the username and password.

 ## Resulting Artifacts

 After running the pipeline, the following artifacts will be produced:

-1. A Parquet file with the processed raw data, saved in `data/processed_data/preprocessed_data.parquet`.
+1. A Parquet file with the processed raw data, saved in `data/processed/preprocessed_data.parquet`.
-2. A Parquet file with the added features, saved in `data/feature_engineering_data/augmented_data.parquet`.
+2. A Parquet file with the added features, saved in `data/training/augmented_data.parquet`.
-3. A saved machine learning model, saved in `web_api/model.joblib`.
+3. A saved machine learning model, saved in `web_api/random-forest_predictor.joblib`.
 4. Logs for each step of the ETL process are found in the `logs/` directory.
 Training metrics are specifically saved in `logs/training.log`.

 ## API Service